 As the valuation of each case is based on the specific physical and financial impact to the individual, the compensation levels between people can vary dramatically.
 It is therefore important that the physical and financial impact of the injury on your day to day living is fully explored and taken into account by your solicitor.

 At Lyons Davidson, we believe in managing our clients’ expectations from the outset and providing them with full, detailed advice on how we have carried out the valuation of their injuries and losses.
-If you have been injured and are looking for solicitors who will be transparent in all aspects of your claim from start to finish, contact our Personal Injury and Accidents Claims team or call us on 0117 904 6000.
+If you have been injured and are looking for solicitors who will be transparent in all aspects of your claim from start to finish, or you would like information on injury compensation in general, contact our Personal Injury and Accidents Claims team or call us on 0117 904 6000.
 Your initial consultation will always be free of charge.